Eppo-exp/eppo-docs/docs/statistics/cuped.md

 :::info

 Note that we only use CUPED to reduce variance on the metrics overview page.
-In particular, not that there are no CUPED estimates for:
+In particular, note that there are no CUPED estimates for:

 - filtered results (including segments)
 - explores